Lybecker/azure-secure-networking-for-devs/demos/4/demo.md

 Azure automatically adds routes to the system route table when you create a virtual network, VPN gateway, or virtual network peering.
 Only when you want to change the default behavior, you need to add custom routes.

-## Network security with NSG and ASG
+## Network segmentation with NSG and ASG

 1. Create ASG asg-web-role and assign it to the nic of the web server/VM
 1. Create ASG asg-db-role and assign in the the (SQL -> Networking -> Private access -> pep-sql-corpwebsite -> Application security groups)